0foo/study_notes/rhcsa-summary/master.md

 * Interrupt the boot process in order to gain access to a system
 * preserve system journals
 * Modify the system bootloader

+### Variables
+* Shell variables that are not environment variables can only be used by the shell.
+Environment variables can be used by the shell and by programs run from that shell.
+* You can make any variable defined in the shell into an environment variable by marking it for export with the export command.

+* `env` vs `set`

+* `unset`